 DeployBot is a build deployment management tool for manual and automatic releases.
 It also supports simultaneous multi-server deployments.
 DeployBot builds your code by fetching dependencies from repositories such as Node.JS, Composer, and NPM.

 It has New Relic and Bugsnag integration, which helps you keep a close eye on the stability of your deployments.
 DeployBot also integrates with services such as Slack to deliver automatic notifications.

-Pricing: Free plan – up to 10 servers an dunlimited build minutes, Plus plan – $25 per month up to 600 servers and 20 repositories, Premium plan – $50 per month up to 1,000 servers and 50 repos.
+DeployBot Pricing: Free plan – up to 10 servers and unlimited build minutes, Plus plan – $25 per month up to 600 servers and 20 repositories, Premium plan – $50 per month up to 1,000 servers and 50 repos.

+Azure Pipelines is one of the standalone services under the Azure DevOps suite of collaborative services.
 Azure Pipelines helps you build, test, and deploy all your projects with any language and on any platform.
 It enables fast builds by integrating deep with GitHub pull requests, statuses, and checks.
-It also supports containers, Kubernetes, test integration, YAML, deployment to any cloud, an dis free for open-source projects.
+It also works seamlessly with containers, Kubernetes, YAML, and deployments to any cloud.
+Plus, it is free for open-source projects.